-Prerequisite: 85% or higher in previous honors history course
+Prerequisite: 85% or higher in previous honors history course Credit: 0.50

-U.S. Government Honors incorporates the structure organization and function of the American political system.
-Topics studied include: foundations of United States government, the three major branches of government, and the Constitution.
+U.S. Government Honors incorporates the structure, organization, and function of the American political system.
+Topics studied include foundations of the United States government, the three major branches of government, and the Constitution.
 Students will study the details of the political system at the national, state, and local levels.
-Comparisons will be made between American government and other political systems.
+Comparisons will be made between the American government and other political systems.
 At the honors level students will read supplementary materials and analyze, synthesize, and evaluate new information as they develop critical thinking skills.
 It is strongly recommended that students have Honors English placement.
 U.S. Government is required for graduation.